 - A description of how the internship will contribute to the student's education;

-- A letter of recommendation from a faculty member that assesses the student's ability to participate in and benefit from the internship; and
+- A letter of recommendation from a faculty member that assesses the student's ability to participate in and benefit from the internship.

-- A final report, submitted within 30 days of completing the internship, in which the student discusses both the positive and negative aspects of having held the internship.
+- A final report should be submitted within 30 days of completing the internship, in which the student discusses both the positive and negative aspects of having held the internship.

 Proposals must be submitted electronically to the Program Assistant email@example.com of the Center by the last working day of March.